We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-For many people, turning to menstrual cups to manage their periods, the DivaCup is usually one of the first brands to consider.
-Though there is usually a learning curve, many users report a positive experience with DivaCup because it minimizes leakage and can be worn for up to 12 hours at a time.
-It is also more eco-friendly and cost-effective than single-use feminine hygiene products.
+Though there’s usually a learning curve, many users report a positive experience with DivaCup, because it minimizes leakage and can be worn up to 12 hours at a time.
+It’s also more eco-friendly and cost-effective than single-use products.

 However, using a DivaCup is a more hands-on experience than pads or tampons.
-If you are uncomfortable handling menstrual fluids, a DivaCup may not be right for you.
-If a little blood doesn’t scare you, a DivaCup may change the way you view your period like it has for others.
+If you’re uncomfortable handling menstrual fluids, a DivaCup might not be right for you.
+If a little blood doesn’t scare you, a DivaCup may change the way you view your period, like it has for others.

 Lacey Bourassa is a health, wellness, and beauty writer based in Southern California.
 She holds a BA in English.
 Her work has appeared in digital publications like Livestrong, Verywell, Business Insider, Eat This Not That, and others.
 When she’s not writing, Lacey is likely pursuing her other interests: skin care, plant-based cooking, pilates, and traveling.
 You can keep up with her by visiting her website or her blog.